MicrosoftDocs/entra-docs/docs/includes/app-provisioning-sql.md

      ![Screenshot that shows Finish.](./media/app-provisioning-sql/dsn-5.png)

  6. Now configure the connection.
+The following steps will differ depending upon which ODBC driver you're using.
+This illustration assumes you're using the driver to connect to SQL Server.
 If the SQL Server is located on a different server computer, then enter the name of the server.
 Then, select **Next**.
-The following steps will differ depending upon which ODBC driver you're using.
-These settings assume you're using the driver to connect to SQL Server.

      ![Screenshot that shows entering a server name.](./media/app-provisioning-sql/dsn-6.png)